rdmrcn/Flappy-Bird-Game-/README.md

-# Flappy-Bird-Game-
-Here is my Flappy Bird Game that I made with .NET6 from Scratch
 # Flappy Bird (C# .NET 6)

-A simple recreation of **Flappy Bird** built entirely with **pure C#** using **Windows Forms** and the **.NET 6 framework**.
+-Here is my Flappy Bird Game that I made with .NET6 from Scratch A simple recreation of **Flappy Bird** built entirely with **pure C#** using **Windows Forms** and the **.NET 6 framework**.

 ## 🧩 Tech Stack